Red-winged blackbird: Wing feathers

 Complete replacement of wing feathers takes about eight weeks.
 However, birds in their first year frequently retain some of the under-wing coverts and juvenile tertiary remiges after post-juvenile moulting.
-Of seventy immature males examined during the last week of October, it retained 70% of older lower primary blankets.
+Out of 70 immature males examined during the last week of October, 70% retained older lower primary blankets.
 In most cases where partial replacement of the covert feathers occurs, it is the proximal coverts that the bird retains.

 Remiges

 Primary remiges are one of the first feathers to molt.
-The molt of these feathers proceeds regularly from the innermost primary—primary I—to the outermost—primary IX.
-By October 1, most birds have either acquired the three new external primaries—VII, VIII, and IX—or they are at some advanced stage of development.
+The molt of these feathers proceeds regularly from the innermost primary – primary I – to the outermost – primary IX.
+By October 1, most birds have either acquired the three new external primaries – VII, VIII, and IX – or they are at some advanced stage of development.
 The average dates for completion of the development of the new primary springs are: August 15 for primary I; September 1, primary II-IV; September 15, primary V and VI; and October 1, primaries VII-IX.

-The molting of the secondary remiges begins with the most external—secondary I— and proceeds inward to secondary VI.
+The molting of the secondary remiges begins with the most external – secondary I – and proceeds inward to secondary VI.
 The secondary I sheath appears around the same time that all the secondary covers have been replaced and rarely before mid-August.
 These feathers are not completely renewed until the beginning of October.

 The molt of the tertiary remiges begins more or less at the same time as that of the secondary ones.
 The middle tertiary falls first, followed by the internal tertiary.
 Both feathers are often well developed again before the outer tertiary leaves the sheath.